Nov11/Nov11.github.io/_posts/2018-06-04-notes-of-miscellaneousness.md

 49. options that relate to G1 GC. -XX:-ResizePLAB (said this may reduce CPU usage? not confirmed).-XX:+PerfDisableSharedMem(save jvm from waiting log flushing). -XX:+AlwaysPreTouch(not realy helpful).
 50. internal memory showed in NMT is not the same as whole native memory. cause sometimes RES in top grows much larger than the size showed in 'internal memory'.
 51. tried jemalloc but the graph / report do not provide a apparent clue. this is still a myth.
+52. `--privileged` is needed if you wanna use perf inside a docker container.

 ---------------------------------------
 1. delete backward with reverse_iterator in a for loop.